– Interview with Female First UK

 Number One: I wanted to write a middle-grade fantasy story that paid tribute to words.
 I believe it’s paramount for children to know how meaningful language is.
 In fact, The Word-Keeper tries to answer the following question: What would happen to the world if words disappeared forever?

 Ludwig Wittgenstein, the Austrian philosopher, said: “The limits of my language mean the limits of my world.
 All I know is what I have words for.”
 Indeed, language is one of human kind’s most valuable possessions, and we often forget that.
 We fail to remember that words can do good or they can do evil.
-They can create or they can destroy.
-They can unite or they can divide.
-The choice is ours.
 If we make sure children know this from an early age, it would have the most positive and constructive consequences for our society.

 And Number Two: I wanted the book to be a middle-grade fairytale-like fantasy novel with an old-fashioned tone to it.
 The reason behind this is actually twofold.